JarbeyOcampo1/JarbeyOcampo1/README.md

 I am a systems technician and in the future I will be a systems technologist  I like programming and cybersecurity.
 I am becoming more interested in the world within the network.
 I plan to become a backend developer and a security analyst.
 I have spent a lot of time with computers since I can remember.
 They are my world.
-That’s why I’ve had a great admiration for Russian programmers and hackers since I was a child.
-I believe there is no one better than these people in cyberspace.
-I aspire to reach their level someday.

 Contact: jarbey.ocampo@correo.tdea.edu.co